alccrts/SQL_Projects/Data Cleaning (The Met Art Data).md

 ## Step 1: Import the data

 The dataset I will be using is published by The Metropolitan Museum of Art, which provides [select datasets](https://github.com/metmuseum/openaccess/) of information on more than 470,000 artworks in its collection.
-The dataset is licensed for unrestricted commercial and noncommercial use and contains over 480,000 records and over 50 columns.
+The dataset is licensed for unrestricted commercial and noncommercial use.
 It includes variables such `object_name`, `artist_name`, `object_ID` and `dimensions`.
 I downloaded the data as a CSV file from Github and previewed it in Excel.
 A snapshot of the data can be seen below.

 ![image](https://github.com/alccrts/SQL_Projects/assets/138128361/d6746e89-2516-4e51-a106-0406b26c9c41)

 I uploaded the file to BigQuerey to begin the cleaning process.
 Due to the data being so messy, I received two error messages that prevented the file from being uploaded:

   * <em>"Error: Missing close double quote (") character"</em> - this was returned because the data contains newline characters, but the BigQuery default is to assume that CSV data does not contain newlines.
 The solution is to 'allow newlines' in advanced options `Advanced Options -> Quoted New lines`
-  * <em>"Error: could not parse as INT64 for field XXX Unable to parse file"</em> - this was returned because I had selected the option for BiqQuery to automatically detected the data types/schema, but because the data is unclean, there are many columns with inconsistent data types.
+  * <em>"Error: could not parse as INT64 for field XXX Unable to parse file"</em> - this was returned because I had selected the option for BiqQuery to automatically detect the data types/schema, but because the data is unclean, there are many columns with inconsistent data types.
 The solution was to allow for some errors so that the file could be uploaded `Advanced Options -> Number of Errors Allowed: 100`

 Once these errors were corrected, the dataset successfully imported.
 A snapshot of the schema can be viewed below.